 What Is Expressive Arts Therapy?

 By engaging in the creative process in this way, clients may feel more comfortable in sharing their inner worlds, as well as gain new insights into their challenges and strengths.
-Expressive arts therapy can take place in-person, as well as virtually… with a bit of planning.
+Expressive arts therapy can take place in-person, as well as virtually (with a bit of planning).
 While providers will vary in style and approach, contemporary expressive arts therapy is often practiced from a strengths-based, collaborative, and culturally-responsive lens.

-During a session, an EXA therapist may offer a directive such as creating a sculpture or acting out a scene based on an issue a client has raised.
+During a session, an expressive arts therapist may offer a directive such as creating a sculpture or acting out a scene based on an issue a client has raised.
 A therapist may also facilitate non-directive art-making in which they provide guidance and support for the client as they explore with art materials without a specific goal in mind.

 While EXA is often thought of as a non-verbal form of therapy, many client/therapist teams will incorporate talking into sessions as it feels appropriate.
 This may be during art-making or toward the end of the session to process what’s taken place.

 It is also important to note that EXA is a relatively new field, developed in the early 1970s, and continues to evolve.
-Many therapists dovetail EXA with other therapeutic approaches such as Narrative Therapy, Trauma-Informed Therapy, Cognitive Behavioral Therapy, or Feminist Therapy.
+Many therapists dovetail EXA with other therapeutic approaches such as narrative therapy, trauma-informed therapy, cognitive behavioral therapy, or feminist therapy.

 Follow the Metaphor